KunalFarmah98/ECHO---A-Lite-Music-Player/README.md

 ## Features:

 #### Shake to Change - Change your song by a simple shake any time.
-#### Embedded Stylish Open Source Visualizer- It adapts according to your device volume.
+#### Embedded Stylish Open Source Visualizer - It adapts according to your device volume.
-#### Favorites- Add or remove songs from favorites by a simple tap on the heart button.
+#### Favorites - Add or remove songs from favorites by a simple tap on the heart button.
 #### User Friendly UI.

 #